8th Apr 2013

 Prior to the execution of the employment contract, at the option of the employer and at his own cost, the employer may require the following from the domestic worker:

 (a) Medical certificate or a health certificate issued by a local government health officer;

 (c) National Bureau of Investigation (NBI) clearance; and

 (d) Duly authenticated birth certificate or if not available, any other document showing the age of the domestic worker such as voter’s identification card, baptismal record or passport.

 If employment of the domestic worker is done through a private employment agency, these documents are mandatory and should be paid for by the employment agency.

 It is the obligation of the employer to register his or her domestic worker in the Registry of Domestic Workers in the barangay where the employer resides.

-The minimum wage for domestic workers shall not be less than P2,500 a month for those employed in the National Capital Region, P2,000 a month for those employed in chartered cities and first class municipalities; and P1,500 a month for those employed in other municipalities.
+The minimum wage for domestic workers shall not be less than P3,500 a month for those employed in the National Capital Region (as amended by DOLE Wage Order No. NCR-DW-01 and effective 16 December 2017), P2,000 a month for those employed in chartered cities and first class municipalities; and P1,500 a month for those employed in other municipalities.